 The treatments of GWI patients have depended, at least in some cases, on the types of exposures presumed to be present in individual GWI cases [7].
 Treatment approaches have been complicated by multiple exposures (chemical, biological and, in a few cases, radiological as well as stress) encountered in the KTO and the lack of available methods to successfully treat or remove offending substances [7,13].
 Here, we used an exception- ally safe approach, Membrane Lipid Replacement (MLR) [14,15], which can slowly and safely remove hydrophobic molecules, and possibly some of the chemicals implicated in GWI [2,13].
 Membrane glycerolphospholipids form the lipid matrix of biological mem- branes and have been extensively studied [15,16].
 This removal process is thought to occur by a bulk flow or mass action mechanism where hydrophobic molecules are slowly se- questered into small glycerolphospholipid droplets and eventually removed from cells and tissues and deposited into the gastrointestinal system for elimination [16,17].
 In preliminary case reports, the oral use of MLR glycerolphospholipids resulted in dramatic reductions in fatigue, pain and other symptoms in Gulf War veterans [18].

 MLR using oral supplements can result in the systemic replacement of damaged cellular membrane glycerolphospholipids with undamaged, unoxidized lipids to ensure the proper function of cellular membranes, including mitochondrial membranes, and po- tentially facilitate the removal of hydrophobic chemical toxicants [14–16,19].
-By combining the glycerolphospholipids with fructooligosaccahrides to protect the phospholipids from disruption, degradation and oxidation in the gut and antioxidants to protect against oxida- tive damage, MLR supplements have proven to be effective in reducing disease-associated symptom severities and age-associated loss of function.
+By combining the glycerolphospholipids with fructooligosaccharides to protect the phospholipids from disruption, degradation and oxidation in the gut and antioxidants to protect against oxida- tive damage, MLR supplements have proven to be effective in reducing disease-associated symptom severities and age-associated loss of function.
 MLR provides organ, tissue and cell membrane support while enhancing mitochondrial function [14–16].
 Here, we used MLR in an attempt to sequester and remove cellular hydrophobic toxicants and reduce symptom severities in chemically exposed Gulf War veterans.
 Case reports had previously suggested the usefulness of MLR in Gulf War veterans in lowering some symptom severi- ties [18,20].
 Here, we examined a wide range of signs and symptoms in a patient cohort composed of combat veterans exposed to chemicals and diagnosed with GWI in order to determine whether MLR is an effective approach to reducing morbidity and improving function in these patients.

 Materials and Methods